PavanRangani/docs/docs/prd/incentive-stock/grant.md

     - When `83b Election` is Yes then shows `83b Election Date` .
     - If `83b Election` value is No then shows `No` .
     - If `83b Election` value is Unknown then show `-` .
+    - Not applicable for the `Stock Grant` type incentive stock.
   - Next Vest Date
     - It shows the next date when the shares or percentages are to be vested.
     - When there is no any next date available then show `-`.
+    - Not applicable for the `Stock Grant` type incentive stock.
 - For `NQSO` & `ISO`  type
   - Exercise Price
   - Expiration Date
+- For `Stock Grant` type

+  - Price
+  - Value
 - Under each Grant type table, Records are sorted in the descending order of Grant Date.
-- For each Grant shows one expand icon.
+- For each Grant except `Stock Grant`shows one expand icon .
 On click of expand icon, shows details of that particular Grant.
 - When Grant is expanded, shows Shrink icon.
 On Click of Shrink icon, hides  table of that particular Grant.
 - On mouse hover of any grant record, it shows hover effect and vertmore action menu at right side.

+  - Hover effect won't be available for `Stock Grant`.
   - Vertmore action are : `Edit` & `Delete`.
     - On Edit, opens edit dialog of that Grant.
     - On Delete, perform delete action.